-YAA for ALL (Access to Lifelong Learning, through YAA’s partnership with the University of Miami-Nova Southeastern University Center for Autism & Related Disabilities (UM-NSU CARD), has modified museum galleries to decrease visual stimulation and sounds; developed picture signage, maps, visual cues and social stories; developed specialized art programs; and trained staff to work effectively and compassionately.
+YAA for ALL (Access to Lifelong Learning, through YAA’s partnership with the Center for Autism & Related Disabilities (CARD), has modified museum galleries to decrease visual stimulation and sounds; developed picture signage, maps, visual cues and social stories; developed specialized art programs; and trained staff to work effectively and compassionately.
 Our goal: to create an inclusive museum environment that provides extraordinary learning and social experiences for children and adults with autism and other sensory integration sensitivities, with the potential to build a community of tolerance.

-YAA is honored to be the first UM-NSU CARD Autism Friendly Partner
+YAA is honored to be the first CARD Autism Friendly Partner